General information on return to practice

 • your CV since your last registration date.

-If you are returning to practice within 12 months of your last registration date, you do not have to submit your portfolio.
+If you are returning to practice within 12 months of your last registration date, you need to make an application to the GPhC for restorationto the register but do not need to submit a portfolio.

 The RPS Support team is always ready to assist you with your registration query.